Tyler-Laudenslager/Mysteries-of-Galoo/README.md

 game.py module is the story

+map.py module handles the map data structure / all the worlds / and the solar system.

-map.py is the main game PLAY THIS FILE FIRST!!!!!!
+main.py is the MAIN python module RUN THIS FIRST!!!!